-The bread usually used in Persian appetizer platter is Lavash, Barbari or Sangak.
+The bread usually used in this Persian appetizer is Lavash, Barbari or Sangak.
 These are traditional Iranian breads that are pretty thin and light.
 You can also use pita bread for this recipe.
-They’re perfect for appetizer or just an afternoon snack.
+They’re perfect for finger foods or just an afternoon snack.
 If I’m having this Persian platter for breakfast or afternoon snack, I would definitely have it served with some delicious sweetened black tea.

-And the herbs can vary according to the season and what you have at hand, my favorites are parsley, cilantro, dill, mint, green onions and tarragon.
+The herbs can vary according to the season and what you have at hand, my favorites are parsley, cilantro, dill, mint, green onions and tarragon.
 I always love to have some radishes, too.
 Herbs make this platter so delicious and healthy!
 It’s also a great chose for game day.

 Basically, you grab a small piece of bread (pictured above) and spread some Feta cheese or goat cheese on it.
 Then, from there, you can have anything you like on it such as walnuts, herbs, chopped tomatoes or cucumber.
 The best part?
 You can mix and match!
 Here are some mix and match ideas for you: